Cite report

 Modern renewables

-The share of modern renewables reached over 12.5% of total final energy consumption in 2020
+The share of modern renewables stagnated at 12.5% of total final energy consumption in 2021

-According to official SDG7.2 data, of which the IEA is the official custodian, in 2020 the share of modern renewables in total final energy consumption went to 12.5% with the single largest 1-year gain on record.
-This increase in the indicator was driven by important additions of renewable capacity but was also affected by lower energy demand levels due to lockdowns and restrictions linked to the pandemic.
-Because of those pandemic-related effects, this is did not repeat in 2021, but preliminary IEA data suggest that renewable power has had another record year in 2022, with supportive policies in many countries accelerating uptake as part of their plans to increase energy security amid the current energy crisis.
-However, more efforts are needed to reach the targets set out in SDG 7.2, particularly on renewable heating and fuels.
+According to official SDG 7.2 data, in 2021, the share of modern renewables in total final energy consumption, which includes all uses of renewable energy with the exception of the traditional use of solid biomass, remained at 12.5% as in the previous year.
+This stagnation was largely due to lower energy demand due to pandemic restrictions and the global energy crisis.
+IEA data for 2022 show that renewable power has reached another record level, with supportive policies in many countries that aimed to increase energy security during the energy crisis.
+While estimates suggest continued progress in 2023, more efforts are needed to reach the targets in SDG 7.2, particularly on renewable heating and fuels.

 Modern renewable share in total final energy consumption